-• Major development, as defined by the GRCA and municipalities, within the natural heritage system should not create net losses of terrestrial habitat in the Graham Creek watershed.
+Major development, as defined by the GRCA and municipalities, in the natural heritage system should not create net losses of terrestrial habitat in the regional study area.

 Rationale and Integration: This policy allows for the restriction of development within the natural heritage system.
-It also mitigates cumulative net loss of forest and other natural habitats in the Graham Creek watershed.
+It also mitigates cumulative net loss of forest and other natural habitats.
 This policy also benefits groundwater and surface water quantity, groundwater and surface water quality, and aquatic habitat and species.